jvanev/jconfig/README.md

 ### Custom Dependency Condition Check

-By default, a **case-sensitive string comparison** is performed to determine whether the resolved value of the dependency matches the required value specified in `@DependsOn.value`.
+By default, a **case-sensitive string comparison** is performed to determine whether the resolved value of the dependency matches the required value specified in `@DependsOnProperty.value`.

 If this doesn't meet your needs, you can provide a custom comparison strategy via a `DependencyChecker`.
-`DependsOn.operator` should be used to specify operators supported by the custom checker.
+`DependsOnProperty.operator` should be used to specify operators supported by the custom checker.

 #### Example